einschmidt/hassio-addons/freshrss/DOCS.md

 ## Third-Party Extensions

-This add-on allows you to store and manage FreshRSS extensions using the **addon_config** folder.
+This app allows you to store and manage FreshRSS extensions using the **addon_config** folder.

-- This folder is mapped inside the add-on from the **Home Assistant addon_config directory**.
+- This folder is mapped inside the app from the **Home Assistant addon_config directory**.
 - If installed from a GitHub repository, it is stored under:

 ```